collectionslab/Omniscribe/proofOfConcept/README.md

 $ python3 inferencer.py https://marinus.library.ucla.edu/iiif/annotated/uclaclark_SB322S53.json https://marinus.library.ucla.edu/iiif/annotated/uclaclark_BF1681A441713.json

-### logs/

-This is a directory where weights and TFEvents are to be stored for the training and validation process.
-A TensorBoard session may use this directory to visualize model architectures along with plotting loss curves.

 #### mask-rcnn/

 This is the vanilla Mask-RCNN that is re-purposed for detecting handwriting.
 For more information, please refer to <https://github.com/matterport/Mask_RCNN>.

-### regionURIs.txt

-A list of images that was inferred to have handwriting. **inferencer.py** generates this text file.
-This is a sample file of what is generated when running the line in the **inferencer.py** section.

 ### requirements.txt